canonical/testflinger/docs/how-to/search-job.rst

 Searching by Job State
 -----------------------

-By default, the search API will only return jobs that are not already marked as cancelled or completed.
+By default, the search API will match jobs in any state.
 To specify searching for jobs in a specific state, you can provide the "state" query parameter with one of the :doc:`test phases <../reference/test-phases>`:

 .. code-block:: console